nipunbnair/Kalman-Filter-Pollution/README.md

 # Kalman-Filter-Pollution
-Predict Pollution in Bangalore using the Kalman Filter
+Predict Pollution trends in Bangalore using the Kalman Filter.